Purpose and Scope

 These can include but are not limited to:

-- Theft of University property
+- Theft or unauthorised removal of University property

 - Unauthorised disclosure of confidential information